keighty/parsecsv/README.md

 # ParseAmazonData

-An application for parsing CSV data in the format: `Title,Input SKU,Asin,Upc`, where Title and Input SKU are strings that contain some expression of quantity.
+An application for parsing CSV data in the format: `Title,Input SKU,Asin,Upc...`, where Title and Input SKU are strings that contain some expression of quantity.

 Examples:
 ```